 - You can select some notes in the Evernote window and then press EagleFiler's capture key.
 (This works with older versions of Evernote, as Evernote 10 no longer supports AppleScript.) - The Import ENEX File... command in the File menu lets you import notes previously exported from Evernote into a .enex file.
+(You can optionally use the Evernote Bulk Export script to export all your Evernote notes, creating a separate .enex file for each notebook.)

-Either way, when importing from Evernote, EagleFiler converts the Evernote Markup Language50 to macOS's standard Rich Text With Attachments (RTFD) format.
+Either way, when importing from Evernote, EagleFiler converts the Evernote Markup Language48 to macOS's standard Rich Text With Attachments (RTFD) format.
 EagleFiler preserves the rich text formatting, embedded images and other attached files, tags, source URLs, to-do list checkboxes, note titles and authors, and creation and modification dates.
 Any Optical Character Recognition (OCR) results are attached to the records as EagleFiler notes, so that you can search for printed and handwritten text that Evernote had extracted.